Affiliate Post: That means clicking on a product link below may give me a little cash for the yarn stash!

 When I first started this sweater, I was so excited to do a project that STARTS with the sleeves.
 Usually you leave them for the end and that always gets me burnt out, because you’re SO close to finishing yet having to knit TWO sleeves seems like SO much work… even though compared to all that sweater body fabric you just knit it’s nothing.
 Continue Reading

 Ok, so I know not all of you are seasoned knitters, but I DO know that there are so many awesome THINGS out there in the knitting world that you really want to make!
-And maybe you feel like you’re not ready to tackle a more complex knitting project or maybe you’re really comfortable just plugging away with your knits and purls.
+And maybe you feel like you’re still just a beginner and not ready to tackle a more complex knitting project, or maybe you’re really comfortable plugging away with your knits and purls.
 But, if you’re looking for a little inspiration to take your next knitting leap, I’m here to give you a little nudge.

 Practice makes perfect as they say.
 The easiest, cheapest, and most efficient way to finally take off your beginner training wheels is ALWAYS to practice, practice, practice.
 And in knitting, practice means… well… knitting!
 Just knit, knit, knit, knit, knit all day long!
 That would be awesome if we could just knit all day and not have to do anything else, right?! #dreamlife

 Anyway, I’m sure you’re asking “ok well that’s great but… WHAT things should I be knitting so that I can get BETTER?” and I have two answers for this question.